 A jar-o-mat rice cooker is similar to a traditional electronic rice cooker in that it has just one control that starts the rice cooking (and no microchip).
 But instead of having just a heating plate on the bottom, it has heating elements that surround the inner pot for more even cooking.
 It has an attached lid that makes a tight seal (similar to an Instant Pot) and the lid may also have a heating element in it.

-These aren't as common as traditional rice makers and we could only find them in a commercial size.
+These aren't as common as traditional rice makers and we could only find them in commercial size.

 Pros: Easy to use, makes better rice than traditional rice cookers due to sealable lid and more even heating, fairly inexpensive.